 Considering the dramatic changes in a woman’s mid-section when growing a baby, it is not hard to believe how pregnancy can cause sciatic nerve pain.
 Here are the top culprits for pregnancy sciatica:

 - Changes in center of gravity that stretches the lordotic curve, tightens muscles of buttocks and pinches the sciatic nerve

 - Weight gain and increased fluid retention causing nerve compression through pelvis

 - Extra pressure of growing uterus on spinal discs

 - Baby’s head resting on the sciatic nerve as it settles into birthing position

 While pregnancy sciatica typically goes away when the baby is born, it doesn’t mean you have to suffer from its debilitating symptoms until then.
 At Manhattan Sports Therapy, we are equipped to treat a number of pre and post-natal conditions, including sciatica.

-Dr. Nemirovsky offers non-invasive, drug-free pain relief to target pregnancy sciatica, which may include therapeutic soft tissue techniques, gentle joint mobilizations and targeted stretching and massage.
+Dr. Miro offers non-invasive, drug-free pain relief to target pregnancy sciatica, which may include therapeutic soft tissue techniques, gentle joint mobilizations and targeted stretching and massage.
 We understand what it takes to improve the physical and emotional well-being of both moms and growing babies!
 Call our clinic today to book your appointment.